I once heard actor William Shatner interviewed on the radio. He was explaining how he had recently been described as a “has been.”

 “You went to Iran?”
 I replied, several octaves higher than I usually speak.

 The pictures moved on to her post-airline world.
-They showed her as a secretary working in London and getting married to my father in France and various family holidays after that date.
+They showed her as a secretary working in London and getting married to my father and various family holidays after that date.

 This was the telling of a rich life, well-lived.
 Not bad for a country girl from a farming family.